OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/draft.md

 The first panel of guests included [Mary Agnes Welch](https://twitter.com/mawwelch) of the Winnipeg Free Press, [Colin Craig](https://twitter.com/colincraig1) of the Canadian Taxpayers Federation, and [Dennis Lewycky](http://dennislewycky.ca/about/) of the Social Planning Council of Winnipeg.
 We were also joined by [Keith McDonald](https://twitter.com/cotkeith) from the City of Toronto's Open Data team via Skype.

-Paper is to #OpenData as KFC is to Canada Food Guide
+Highlights:

-uses FIPPA to push for policy changes — i.e. where to find savings — and to investigate citizens' tips.
+* **Colin:** Open Data and [FIPPA Requests](http://www.gov.mb.ca/chc/fippa/index.html) can be used to push for policy changes.

-Like journalism, technology is not objective, Lewycky says.
-Can be used in biased way.
-Or: different metrics can create bias.
+* **Keith:** Paper is to Open Data as KFC is to the Canadian Food Guide.

-Magnes notes that the data is the START of a story, not the story itself.
-Data gives opportunity for stories that might be missed
+* **Mary Agnes:** Data in journalism as *starting place* for stories that might otherwise have been missed.

-Educating the public about open data.
+* **Dennis:** A reminder that technology is not objective.
+Different metrics used to quantify and explain data can create bias.

 "There's not just some kind of accountability that comes with democracy.
 We're the accountants!"